TCP in California's Drinking Water

 Because TCP containing fumigants were extensively used in California, particularly in Kern, Tulare, and Fresno Counties, contamination of drinking water wells became widespread in those parts of the state.

 In 1999, TCP was added to the list of chemicals known to the State of California to cause cancer (Prop.
 65).
 Exposure can occur from drinking or cooking with TCP-contaminated water and from inhaling its steam (such as while showering or washing dishes).
 Exposure may possibly occur from dermal contact as well.
 Contact with very high concentrations of TCP may irritate or burn the skin, nose, eyes, or throat, and it may cause drowsiness or liver damage.
 At this stage, it appears that TCP is unlikely to become concentrated in food, such as plants and fish.

 In 2009, the Office of Environmental Health Hazard Assessment adopted a Public Health Goal for TCP in drinking water of .0007 parts per billion (ppb) -- one of the most stringent ever established in the state – because of studies showing it to be extremely toxic at low levels.
 A Public Health Goal is the level in water at which no significant public health impacts are expected.
 It is not an enforceable standard.

 This map was produced by KQED, drawing on information from the State Water Resources Control Board.
-It shows water systems where significant levels of the 123-TCP have been detected.
-Image courtesy KQED, whose reporter, Sasha Khokha, recently found her own water supply to be contaminated as part of a story on this issue.
+It shows water systems where significant levels of the 123-TCP have been detected in the past.
+Image courtesy KQED, whose reporter, Sasha Khokha, found her own water supply to be contaminated as part of a story on this issue.